googleprojectzero/Jackalope/README.md

 `-iterations_per_round` - Number of times to mutate and run a sample from the corpus before moving on to the next sample.
 Defaults to 1000.
 You might consider decreasing this value for very slow targets.

+`-keep_samples_in_memory` - Whether to always keep all samples in memory.
+Defaults to true.
+Recommended unless the corpus is too large to fit in memory.

 For TinyInst instrumentation command line arguments, refer to [TinyInst readme](https://github.com/googleprojectzero/TinyInst).

 Example (macOS):